The developmental origins of reputation management

 We also found that, with age, children thought that the reputationally motivated child would be less likely to seek help in public (where classmates could see them) than in private (p < .001).

-Together, these findings suggest that, with age, children are better able to recognize how reputational concerns about appearing smart to others might influence someone’s behavior.
-It was around age 7 in particular that most of these predictions began to emerge, which suggests that, by the first grade, children know what kinds of actions (e.g., seeking help publicly) might make people think they are less smart.
+Taken together, our findings suggest that, as children get older, they better able to recognize how reputational concerns about appearing smart to others might influence someone’s behavior.
+It was around age 7 in particular that most of these predictions began to emerge.
+This suggests that, by the first grade, children know what kinds of actions (e.g., seeking help publicly) might make people think they are less smart.
 We discussed the potential implications of these findings for education in a recent Scientific American piece.

 You can also find a full-write up of these results in our Child Development paper.